 Earthwork Specifications for Land Development & Water Retention (for Dams, Landfill & Wetlands)

-SITE Geotechnical can provide guidance on the specification, execution, and control testing of earthworks and associated site preparation works for investigations, recommendations, construction considerations, material assessment for many types of works requiring earthworks associated with pavements, water retention structures, land fill sites and land development.
+SITE Geotechnical can provide guidance on the specification, execution, and control testing of earthworks and associated site preparation works for investigations, recommendations, construction considerations, and material assessment for many types of works requiring earthworks associated with pavements, water retention structures, land fill sites, and land development.

 Density Ratio, Relative Compaction

 The degree of compaction specified and achieved in cohesive soils is usually expressed as a density ratio, as described in AS 12126.96.36.199.
 This compares the density of the compacted soil with a reference density, being the peak density, which can be achieved in a controlled laboratory compaction process, e.g. Standard Compaction, AS 12188.8.131.52.
 Density Ratio is also sometimes referred to as Relative Compaction.
 This more generic term allows for other reference testing procedures such as Hilf Rapid Compaction (AS 12184.108.40.206) for clay fills.